-The beginning of the school year is just around the corner!
-Classroom decorating and organizing are in full effect and teachers are starting to panic about their first week of lesson plans!
-Here are five Must Do’s during the first week of school, to help you start the year on the right foot.
+The beginning of the year is just around the corner!
+Classroom decorating and organizing are soon to be in full effect.
+Teachers everywhere are starting to write their lesson plans for the first week of school.
+Here are five MUST DO’S during the first week of school.
+They are sure to help you start the year on the right foot.

 Up first, plan some kind of a team building activity for the first or second day of school.
 This should be an activity that requires students to work in small groups (more than three in a group) and to complete the activity… they have to work as a team.

 My go-to team building activity for the beginning of the year is cup stacking.
 It is an easy activity to prep, doesn’t cost a whole lot of money, and students LOVE it.

-This activity is a hit every single year.
-Want to know how to play?
-Click here to read all about it.
+Want to learn how to play the activity?
+Click HERE to read all about it.

 Five facts in thirty seconds takes a little bit of planning ahead of time.
 On the first day of school, I share five facts about myself in less than 30 seconds.
 We have a few cheap timers (probably from the Dollar Tree) that we use anytime we need a timer.
 I try to model what it will look like for students.
 Make sure you explain that you want five facts that are not obvious (not boy/girl, tall/short, etc.).